-Dominique Zinkpa
+Dominique Zinkpe

 2003

-Dominique Zinkp (1969) has regularly participated in exhibitions all over the world for more than a decade now, including the Biennale of Dakar and exhibitions in France, Germany and Japan.
+Dominique Zinkpe (1969) has regularly participated in exhibitions all over the world for more than a decade now, including the Biennale of Dakar and exhibitions in France, Germany and Japan.
 He makes sculptures, paintings and installations.

-Zinkpa achieved world fame with his taxi-brousse project: painted taxis jam-packed with passengers and overloaded with luggage to bring art closer to the man in the street.
+Zinkpe achieved world fame with his taxi-brousse project: painted taxis jam-packed with passengers and overloaded with luggage to bring art closer to the man in the street.
 The exhibition drew about five hundred people a day.

 At the centre of his work are human-sized sculptures made from branches of wood, iron wire and textiles.
 The deformed branches which form the construction of the sculptures resemble the roots of the mangrove.
 These personages combine an animalistic and natural appearance with human characteristics.
-They refer to situations in the daily life of Zinkp on a local, regional and international level, such as political injustice, religion and AIDS.
+They refer to situations in the daily life of Zinkpe on a local, regional and international level, such as political injustice, religion and AIDS.

-Zinkp stayed in the Thami Mnyele Foundation Studio at the beginning of 2003.
+Zinkpe stayed in the Thami Mnyele Foundation Studio at the beginning of 2003.
 His taxi was featured in the Afrika Hier en Nu exhibition at the CBK in Emmen.
 He also exhibited a hospital bed, on which was lying a gunnysack figure linked up to dozens of drips with the names of relief organizations on them.

 Painted taxis overloaded with luggage were used to explore transience, accumulation, and proximity while bringing art closer to the man in the street.